eGain/egain-ios-messaging/eGainMessagingExample/readme.md

 - sendMessage()
 - upload()
 - endConversation()
-- sessionValidator()
 - addListener()

 ### Methods Explanation
-SDK uses Websocket API and REST API for data transfer. `sessionValidator()` uses REST API and the remaining methods uses Websocket API.
+SDK uses Websocket API for data transfer.
 The following methods `initialize()`, `sendMessage()`, `upload()` and `endConversation()` when called will open a socket connection, the `addListener()` method is listening to the incoming messages in the socket.